Chukwuemeka-Ike/khepera/README.md

 For starters, we do not need the *gcc-arm-linux-gnueabi* tools since our toolchain is the *arm-poky-linux-gnueabi* tools downloaded above.

+Copy the files from the */opencv-toolchain-files* folder in this repo into the OpenCV folder where the OpenCV and OpenCV_contrib folders are located, then run the following commands in the shell.

 ```bash
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DOPENCV_EXTRA_MODULES_PATH=../opencv_contrib/modules/aruco -DOPENCV_ENABLE_CXX11=OFF -DSOFTFP=ON -DBUILD_TESTS=OFF -DBUILD_EXAMPLES=OFF -DCMAKE_TOOLCHAIN_FILE=../arm-gnueabi.toolchain.cmake -DBUILD_OPENCV_PYTHON=OFF ../opencv
 ```
-Information on what all these parameters mean is available [here]().
+Information on these and more parameters is available [here](https://github.com/opencv/opencv/blob/master/CMakeLists.txt).
+I find that a number of them are self-explanatory, so I won't go into further detail.

-Of note here is the
+One thing to note here is the
 ```bash
 -DCMAKE_TOOLCHAIN_FILE=../arm-gnueabi.toolchain.cmake
 ```